 - Phasing out of the innovation patent system

 The Bill also includes amendments to the Crown use provisions of the patents and designs legislation and compulsory licensing provisions in the Patents Act, in schedules 2-4.

-Finally, draft legislation contains measures to streamline processes within the Patents and Trade Marks Acts and make technical improvements to the legislation.
+Finally, the draft Bill contains measures to streamline processes within the Patents Act and the Trade Marks Act 1995 and make technical improvements to the legislation.
 These measures are included in Schedules 5-7 to the draft Bill.